Main Menu

 system develops biases in its decision making

-leading firms to make bad
+leading firms to make bad decisions

 rESULTING IN Poor outcomes for their clients